PiBrewing/craftbeerpi4-documentation/master/craftbeerpi-4-server/recipe-upload.md

 MashIn, Mash and Boil steps should be clear and details can be found in the table of the [Mash Profile Section](mash-profile.md).
 The default MashOut step is defined as Notification step.
 The system will inform the user with a notification, that the mash process has been completed and that some action is required before the boiling starts.
 The user can start the lautering process and once he clicks on the next button, the boil process will start.

-You can also define the default boil temperature and the cooldown target temperature in the default settings.
-In addition it is possible to define an alternative sensor that is used in the cooldown step.
-This is for example helpful if your default sensor is at the bottom of your kettle and all the trub sits on top of it during cooldown (e.g. the Speidel Braumeister).
+You can also define the default boil temperature and the cool down target temperature in the default settings.
+In addition it is possible to define an alternative sensor that is used in the cool down step.
+This is for example helpful if your default sensor is at the bottom of your kettle and all the trub sits on top of it during cool down (e.g. the Speidel Braumeister).

 {% hint style="warning" %}
-The default temperature settings for boil and cooldown are in °C. If you operate your system in F you need to change those settings once before you create any recipe from an external source.
+The default temperature settings for boil and cool down are in °C. If you operate your system in F you need to change those settings once before you create any recipe from an external source.
 {% endhint %}

 ## Example for XML recipe creation (Beersmith)